puppetlabs-toy-chest/razor-server/doc/api.md

 ### Create hook

 A hook can be created with the `create-hook` command.
-It accepts the name of a single hook, plus the `hook-type` which references existing code on the Razor server's `hooks` directory, and an optional starting configuration corresponding to that hook-type:
+It accepts the name of a single hook, plus the `hook_type` which references existing code on the Razor server's `hooks` directory, and an optional starting configuration corresponding to that hook_type:

     {
       "name": "myhook",
-      "hook-type": "some_hook",
+      "hook_type": "some_hook",
       "configuration": {"foo": 7, "bar": "rhubarb"}
     }